 - Some leave entitlements including carer’s, compassionate, family violence leave and community service leave

 - Unpaid two weeks pandemic leave

 - A higher rate of pay for public holidays worked (but they are not entitled to be paid for public holidays that they do not work)

 - Extra pay (penalty rates) for evening, night and weekend work;

 - The same rest breaks as permanent workers, including at least a 30-minute unpaid break for every five hours of work

 Casual workers are entitled to a loading on their hourly rate of pay.
 This means that their hourly pay rate should be more than the permanent workers doing the same work as them.
 This loading is compensation for the lack of paid leave provisions that casuals are entitled to, as well as the insecurity of their employment.

-Casual workers should also have superannuation contributions paid by their employers if they earn more than $450 per month and are over 18 years old or if they are under 18 years old and work more than 30 hours per week.
+Casual workers should also have superannuation contributions paid by their employers if they are over 18 years old or if they are under 18 years old and work more than 30 hours per week.